lab64makerspace/intro2PCBdesign/Resources/README.md

 # Resources

-*In addition to the PDF format materials in this folder, you may find the following usefull*
+*In addition to the PDF format materials in this folder, you may find the following useful -*

 ### Books